qiwerr1004/ADP_go/README.md

 # ADP_go
-This repo is for ADP test.
+This repo is for the ADP test.